sagi21805/Learning-Stuff/Containers.md

 ## Set Memory and CPU limit
 ## Use the host network namespace

-# Container Registries
-Sharing container images is useful. because it has the code with all of it's dependencies, so it is very easy to run.
-- A registry is a server that serves images, each image has it's own unique ID which is a hash of the content, and a tag like 18.4 or latest.
-Some of the registries are private and some or public.

 # Virtual Machines VS Containers

 | .              | Container                        | Virtual Machine               |